traysh/httpp/README.md

 ## Install prerequisites on Mac

+First, install a compiler: *Xcode* or *Command Line Tools*

-First, install homebrew package manager: https://brew.sh/#install
+Then, install homebrew package manager: https://brew.sh/#install

-Then use it to install the other requirements: `brew install llvm cmake gcovr`
+Then use it to install the other requirements: `brew install cmake gcovr`

-You can also use Xcode LLVM compiler instead.
-But CMake and gcovr aren't installed by Xcode.
+You can also use homebrew's LLVM compiler instead, but will need to adjust CC and CXX environment variables to point to clang and clang++ binaries installed by homebrew.

 ## Building